 In the 1980s, it transformed into a repertory cinema and showed The Rocky Horror Picture show on Saturdays.
 The theatre closed in 1990 and was due for demolition until independent live music promoter Doug Kauffman realized its potential and bought it in 1992.
 He converted Ogden Theatre to the top music venue that it is today.

 The Ogden Theatre is listed on the National Register of Historic Places.
 Currently, it’s operated by AEG Live and hosts approximately 150 concerts per year.
 Ogden Theatre is a multi-level venue that accommodates up to 1,600 guests.
 It has welcomed artists like Jackson Browne, Iggy Pop, Smashing Pumpkins, among others.

-There two full bars that can serves guests inside making it ideal for other events such as award shows, benefit concerts, private and corporate parties.
+There are two full bars that can serve guests inside making it ideal for other events such as award shows, benefit concerts, private and corporate parties.

 Address: 935 E Colfax Ave, Denver, CO 80218

 15 Fantastic Colorado Concert Venues That Aren’t Red Rocks – There’s no getting around the fact that Red Rocks is the most iconic music venue not just in Colorado, but potentially the world.
 People travel far and wide to catch outdoor shows at the Morrison…